NotPerry/beaglEd/README.md

 1. Your [hashing script](./hash.py)
 2. The file in which you stored all of the [hash data](FieSys_03312021_192512.tar.xz)
 3. A file that explains how you stored the data in the hash data file called [README](./README.txt)

-      a.
-If you completed the extra credit, make sure to note that in your README.TXT file.
+(If you completed the extra credit, make sure to note that in your README.TXT file.)